 I know some of the rules on flights don’t make any sense.
 If cell phones could bring down airplanes then terrorists would have done so by now.
 But I also know that you are not so important we are going to change the rules just for you.

 You had to share your blocks and kindergarten and that may have been difficult for you.
-For the next five or six hours I’m going to ask you share the armrest the bathroom and a tiny chunk of space.
+For the next five or six hours, I’m going to ask you to share the armrest the bathroom and a tiny chunk of space.
 You will find this tiny piece of your universe is not well separated from that of your fellow travelers.
-Sounds will traverse the barrier between your space and those around.
+Sounds will traverse the barrier between your space and those around you.
 Smells will also waft from one space to another.

 Earlier this year a woman was kicked off the plane because she thought that sitting on an airplane, a closed heavily populated metal tube with recirculated air) was a good time to do her nails.
 She may not have grasped the concept of this permeable barrier between her space and the space of those around her.

 Can we agree that if the airlines could legally remove the flight attendants from flights and thus save the cost of their salary that they would?
 Most airlines these days are not focused on her primary goal as the service of their passengers.
 I don’t mean to say that the flight attendants are providing bad service but simply the airlines are having a hard time staying in business.
 They’ve been doing a fair amount of cost-cutting you may have noticed.
 The reason the flight attendants are still on flights is they are required to be there in case something goes wrong.

 In the scene that Mike witnessed, the one message the flight attendants kept saying is “I need to know that you can follow my instructions”.
 If you can’t follow the flight attendant’s instructions they can’t have you on the flight.
 The one passenger who isn’t following instructions in the case of an emergency can put other passengers at risk.